ocular-d/api-demo-docs/docs/spectral.md

   operation-default-response: false
 ```

-In the following we use to custom rules
+In the following we use two custom rules

 ```yaml
 tag-descriptions: